TosbackCgusBridge-Bot/CGUs-versions/Google/unknown.md

 DNS Settings

 While Google Wifi doesn’t track the websites you visit, your DNS provider can associate your web traffic with your public IP address.
 Google Wifi sets your default DNS provider to Google Public DNS.
 (This can be changed in the Advanced Networking settings of the Google Wifi app.)
 Google does not associate Google Public DNS information with your Google Account.
-Learn more about Google Public DNS.
+Learn more about Google Public DNS and its privacy practices here.

 Updates and Changes